IBM/cloud-pak-deployer/docs/src/10-use-deployer/1-overview/overview.md

 To complete the deployment, you will or may need the following.
 Details will be provided when you need them.

 * Your Cloud Pak entitlement key to pull images from the IBM Container Registry
-* IBM Cloud VPC: An IBM Cloud API key that allows you to provision infrastructure
+* IBM Cloud API keys : An IBM Cloud API key that allows you to provision infrastructure
 * vSphere: A vSphere user and password which has infrastructure create permissions
 * AWS ROSA: AWS IAM credentials (access key and secret access key), a ROSA login token and optionally a temporary security token
 * AWS Self-managed: AWS IAM credentials (access key and secret access key) and optionally a temporary security token